 A manager installed a similar system ...

-Idea Made the shop yard muddy and the orchard management wanted to remove pesticide residues and dispose of the rinsate according to the label.
+... because water from equipment decontamination made the shop yard muddy and the orchard management wanted to remove pesticide residues and dispose of the rinsate according to the label.

 "This is the best way to safely dispose of rinsate from cleaning up tractors and sprayers."